 Guirong Wei photographed in London, November 2024, by Michaël Protin for Something Curated.

-Here are the things I use in my kitchen every day – the things I cannot live and work without.
+Here are the things she uses in her kitchen every day – the things she cannot live nor work without.
+Told in her own words.

 Rolling pin